Is it time for a Blepharoplasty (Eyelid Lift Surgery) with a Oculoplastic or Plastic Surgeon?

 Seeing the impact of the passing years more closely – whether in a photograph or in 3D VECTRA image on a larger screen – can, indeed, be a real eye opener about the skin around our eyes.

 Our external appearance doesn’t match our internal views of how young and vibrant we may feel despite the passing years.

 Is it time for a Blepharoplasty or should I just continue with Cosmetic Injections and Dermal Fillers?

 The best way to assess your eyelids is to see a professional Surgeon or Injecting Professional, one who will give you HONEST yet gentle feedback on which procedure will get you the best result.
 Injections can be a great solution for some patients at certain times, and in conjunction with eyelid surgery – but at a certain point in time, only Plastic Surgery (Eyelid Reduction Surgery) will reduce the excess skin that is drooping over your eyes and eyelashes.
 Puffy, drooping skin is known as “eyelid ptosis” and sometimes it’s actually a medical condition that requires remedying to improve your eyesight; other times, the eyelid surgery is entirely cosmetic.
-Your GP may be able to help you understand the degree of ptosis you have; so ask for a referral from your GP to Dr Burt if you are struggling to see clearly due to having eyelid ptosis (sagging eyelids).
+Your GP may be able to help you understand the degree of ptosis you have; so ask for a referral from your GP to our Specialist Plastic Surgeon if you are struggling to see clearly due to having eyelid ptosis (sagging eyelids).